-As it happened, with the engines located as close to the fuselage as they were in the four-engined configuration, the 'engine out' handling was so satisfactriguration, the 'engine out' handling was so satisfactory that in the cockpit you would hardly be aware of an engine cut as far as yawing was concerned.
+As it happened, with the engines located as close to the fuselage as they were in the four-engined configuration, the 'engine out' handling was so satisfactory that in the cockpit you would hardly be aware of an engine cut as far as yawing was concerned.
 You could cut a throttle on the plane and, with your feet on the floor, it would go along with a very small adjustment of the trim.
 Eventually the powered portion of the rudder was locked out as only the manual portion was required.